tfausak/tfausak.github.io/_posts/2012-08-21-upgrade-to-a-multi-screen-battlestation.md

     locking casters
 -   Power strip screwed onto the underside of the desk

-Having the high-desnity Retina screen side-by-side with low-density screens makes testing a piece of cake.
+Having the high desnity Retina screen side-by-side with low-density screens makes testing a piece of cake.
 I agree with Marco that web designers ["really, really need to get a Retina MacBook Pro"][10].
 Surrounding it with regular displays lets you test 2X and 1X versions